MARLEY-MC/marley/README.rst

 .. overview-start

-**MARLEY** (Model of Argon Reaction Low Energy Yields) is a Monte Carlo event generator for neutrino-nucleus interactions at energies of tens-of-MeV and below.
+**MARLEY** (Model of Argon Reaction Low Energy Yields) is a Monte Carlo event generator for neutrino interactions at energies of tens-of-MeV and below.
 The current version computes inclusive neutrino-nucleus cross sections using a hybrid model; a Hartree-Fock Continuum Random Phase Approximation approach is used for induced transitions to unbound nuclear energy levels, while a data-driven recipe is applied for transitions to bound states.
 De-excitations of the final-state nucleus emerging from the primary interaction are simulated using a combination of tabulated γ-ray decay schemes and an original implementation of the Hauser-Feshbach statistical model.